localstack-samples/sample-loan-broker-stepfunctions-lambda/README.md

     --item='{ "Type": { "S": "Home" }, "BankAddress": {"L": [ { "S": "BankRecipientPremium" }, { "S": "BankRecipientUniversal" }, { "S": "BankRecipientPawnshop" } ] } }'
 ```

-We can start the State Machine execution to get quotes from the banks after submittin a loan application.
+We can start the State Machine execution to get quotes from the banks after submitting a loan application.
 Run the following command:

 ```sh
 awslocal stepfunctions start-execution \